Single Table Classifier¶

 dataset.
 This is a classical dataset containing data of different plants belonging to the genus Iris.
 It contains 150 records, 50 for each of the three Iris's variants: Setosa, Virginica and Versicolor.
 Each record contains the length and the width of both the petal and the sepal of the plant.
 The standard task, when using this dataset, is to construct a classifier for the type of the Iris, based on the petal and sepal characteristics.

-To train a classifier with Khiops, we only need a dataframe that we are going to load from a file.
+To train a classifier with Khiops, we only need a dataframe containing the Iris

 # Method 1: Load data directly from GitHub (recommended for quick tests or small datasets)